 Are you perhaps sick of your collapsible poles shrinking on the trail?
 I know I am.
 Thankfully LEKI uses the SpeedLock2 system on the Corklite Poles.
 SpeedLock2 allows for quick on the fly adjustments of the pole, and can be opened and closed with just your thumb.

 LEKI took it a step even farther by adding adjustable knobs on the side of the SpeedLock2 that allows for tightening and loosening of the lock.
 As terrain starts changing and you find yourself needed a different length of pole the LEKI Corklite Speedlock Trekking Pole will soon become your best friend and one of your most trusted pieces of gear.

-With 3-section telescoping poles the LEKI Corklite has a range from 26.4 to 53.1 in.
+With 3-section telescoping poles, the LEKI Corklite has a range from 26.4 to 53.1 in.
 And packs down to 26 in.
 So just about anyone and everyone will be able to use these poles.

 Let these poles take the work and weight off your knees.
-The next time your heading out into the mountains and looking for a reliable pair of poles to accompany you, the LEKI Corklite Trekking Pole ($139.00) should be on your radar.
+The next time you’re heading out into the mountains and looking for a reliable pair of poles to accompany you, the LEKI Corklite Trekking Pole ($139.00) should be on your radar.

-Even with the poles being so darn lightweight the offer a strong sturdy feeling you will be sure to love.
+Even with the poles being so darn lightweight the offer a strong sturdy-feeling you will be sure to love.